-Korean companies corporate positions and jobs are very hierarchical.
-Job roles and more importantly remuneration or salary are based on the length of service and experience as opposed to job role based remuneration.
-It also makes it very difficult for non-Koreans to determine what the appropriate title is for a work colleague or contact in both English and Korean.
+Corporate positions and jobs within Korean companies are very hierarchical, probably more so than you are used to in your home country.
+Job roles and their attached remuneration or salary are based on the length of service and experience, as opposed to role-based remuneration.
+Incidentally, this makes it very difficult for non-Koreans to determine what the appropriate title is for a work colleague or contact in both English and Korean.

-To help out with this confusing part of Korean company hierarchy, Asia Options have created a Top – Bottom list of the typical Korean corporate structure and business titles with the English equivalent title and explanation.
+To help out with the confusing maze that is Korean company hierarchy, Asia Options have created a top-to-bottom list of the typical Korean corporate structure and business titles with the English equivalent title and explanation.

 Korean Corporate Titles and Hierarchy

-Now if you are unfamiliar with Korean language but still wish to try and address your Korean co-workers or business partners appropriately then remember to add the suffix – nim (님) to each and every title.
+First and foremost, if you are unfamiliar with Korean language but still wish to try and address your Korean co-workers or business partners appropriately, then remember to add the suffix – nim (님) to each and every title.
 This is the polite form of addressing somebody.
-For example the CEO you may refer to as 회장님 (HuiJang-Nim) Get it?
+For example the CEO you may refer to as 회장님 (HuiJang-Nim).
+Get it?

 When in doubt just refer to people of similar age as 선배님 (SunBae-Nim) which means “my senior colleague” a polite way of referring to all levels of work colleagues.